Brand Health: Prepare Your Brand Going Forward

 The continuation of COVID precautions and rising costs due to inflation will impact all corners of life and create challenges to the economy.
 The entire retail and business infrastructure is still taxed with staffing issues and supply chain problems, largely disconnecting products and services from buyers.
 Besides these operational and financial challenges brands faced, consumers became more aware of how companies operate.
 More than ever, brands are under increasing pressure to understand how these ongoing challenges impact their business, competition and the bottom line.

 Consumer Preferences and Brand Supply Chain

-When shelter in place started, consumers became hyper-aware of their consumption because certain items and brands were no longer readily available.
+When shelter in place started over a year ago, consumers became hyper-aware of their consumption because certain items and brands were no longer readily available.

 For consumers, this knowledge is part of the buying decision.
 They might switch to a more available brand or one they feel is better at addressing the interests of the public’s health.
 A brand’s supply chain and employee relations have been used as a differentiator in some sectors, but recent events are now an impetus for brands to think about and prepare for how to provide this level of information.